mps118/design-project-green/README.md

     <tr rowspan="2">
         <td colspan="5" >
             <ul>
-                <li><strong>Integration with Existing Systems:</strong> The success of the project depends on effective coordination with the IT department and their support in integrating the knowledge management system with existing organizational databases and systems.</li>
+                <li><strong>Integration with Existing Systems:</strong> Yes, project success for Pet-Med Inc may depend on coordination of efforts between the project team and various external individuals or groups.</li>
-                <li><strong>Data Sourcing from Partner Organizations:</strong> Successful collaboration with external organizations is crucial to obtain accurate and up-to-date data related to women's issues, health, and employment for integration into the knowledge base system.</li>
+                <li><strong>Regulatory Authorities:</strong> Compliance with regulatory requirements is essential for the sale and distribution of pet pharmaceuticals.
+Pet-Med Inc must coordinate with regulatory authorities to obtain necessary approvals, licenses, and certifications.</li>
-                <li><strong>Stakeholder Training and Involvement:</strong> The project success is highly dependent on the active involvement and training of stakeholders (WIN employees and partners) in effectively utilizing the new system.</li>
+                <li><strong>Research Institutions or Experts:</strong> Collaboration with research institutions or experts in veterinary science and probiotics may be necessary for product development, formulation, and validation.
+Coordination with these external entities facilitates access to specialized knowledge and expertise.
             </ul>
         </td>
     </tr>